 ~Here it is in February, going strong despite two snow storms and temperatures down to 16 degrees~

-The garlic is ready to harvest when the leaves turn brown.
+The garlic is ready to harvest when the leaves turn yellowish-brown and fall over.
 Dig up the bulbs and be sure to save the largest cloves to replant the following fall.

 6/11/2013 Update: I just harvested my first garlic bulb!
 Mid-June, maybe a bit early because it's kind of small, but still, I'm impressed!
 I grew a whole bulb from just one clove!
 And it was super easy!
 It smells SO good!
 So much more pungent and fresher than store bought.
 I'll leave the others for a few more weeks before I harvest them, but we'll enjoy this bulb now!